 Understanding Ego & Minimizing Its Control Over Us

-WHEN IT COMES TO ego and IH, its helpful to tease apart the different ways people define ego itself:
+To understand how that works, it’ll be helpful to first tease apart the different ways people define ego itself:

 Colloquial definition of ego: “a person’s sense of self-esteem or self-importance.”
 E.g. “a boost to my ego.”